 Many atheists are former Christians.
 Many of them know the Bible well.
 Often, it wasn’t Biblical ignorance that lead them away from faith, but an analysis of the claims made in Scripture.

 So, how does it make that person feel to tell them they see contradictions in the Bible because they don’t have the Holy Spirit?
 It’s like saying that person isn’t even worth engaging until they admit that they’ve lost the debate.

 Arguments and fiery debates arouse our psychological defenses.
 Confrontational communications put us on the offense, defense or both—and the goal becomes “winning.”
 We all know this feeling, and sometimes we’ll keep fighting even after we realize we’re wrong.
 Arguments aren’t about finding truth, they’re about being right.

-Then Jesus asked, ‘Which one of these three people was a real neighbor to the man who was beaten up by robbers?’
+Then Jesus asked, ‘Which one of these three people was a real neighbour to the man who was beaten up by robbers?’